adoptium/temurin-build/README.md

 For reference, OpenJDK version numbers look like 1.8.0_162-b12 (for Java 8) or 9.0.4+11 (for Java 9+) with the build number being the suffix at the end.

+--build-variant <variant_name>
+specify a OpenJDK build variant, e.g. openj9.
+For reference, the default variant is hotspot and does not need to be specified.

 -c, --clean-docker-build
 removes the existing docker container and persistent volume before starting a new docker based build.